Background pattern

 • telithromycin, erythromycin, or clarithromycin (antibiotics for infections),

-• nefazodone (a depression medication),
+• nefazodone (a medicine for depression),

-• ritonavir (a medication for HIV infection).
+• ritonavir (a medicine for HIV infection).

 • rifampicin - for tuberculosis.